 Finding antiphons for the Gospel of Mark, made necessary by the Lectionary for Sundays’ Year B readings, was the most difficult task because much of the Roman Rite concentrates on Matthew and Luke.
 We cross-referenced the Monastic Diurnal Noted to Scripture.
 Where there were parallel texts used from the Synoptic Gospels, we would use the slightly changed wording of an antiphon from an alternative Gospel.
 Where there were no appropriate antiphons in the MDN, we searched through the Paléographie Musicale manuscript facsimiles Canon Douglas left us and those he left to the Archives of the National Cathedral in Washington, D.C.
 A few Latin antiphons were found this way and translated.
 A couple of Communion verses were even adapted.
 The last resort when no appropriate texts for antiphons were found was to adapt the desired Scripture text to a plainsong antiphon structure with compatible phrasing and accentuation.

 By Advent 1989 The Monastic Diurnal Revised(18) was published in a hard-bound volume and is available today to the general public from the Sisters in Greenwich.
 In this revision the sisters have sought to adapt St. Benedict's principles for the structure of the Divine Office to the needs of people in our day, both individuals and small religious communities with outreach work.
 The Hours have been simplified by a reduction of repetitions, and particularly by a combination of Matins and Lauds.
 In keeping with modern Benedictine usage, Prime as a separate office is omitted.
 In addition, the other traditional “Little Hours” of Terce, Sext, and None have been simplified.
 Like other modern revisions, this book does not attempt to retain St. Benedict's sevenfold Office and the recitation of the entire Psalter every week.
 Unlike others, however, the Psalm distribution normally associated with Benedictine Little Hours, Vespers, and Compline has been retained.
 The remaining Psalms are used at Matins on a monthly cycle.
 The Monastic Diurnal Revised has gone through two printings so far because of demand outside the Convent.
-The music for Little Hours and Vespers is essentially complete in photocopied form, and the Community hopes to publish when there is sufficient interest in it.
+The music for Little Hours and Vespers was published in 2015.

 Presently, the Community has four Rite II Mass Settings of the Ordinary that have been adapted from the St. Dunstan's Kyrial: Missa Marialis(19), Missa de Angelis(20), Missa Dominicalis(21), and Missa Penitentialis.(22) Missa Marialis was printed in modern notation and an accompaniment edition was developed, since this was the one Plainsong setting in the 1940 Hymnal and much loved in parishes.
 The other three are less well known, but add variety to the Community’s liturgical year.